SpiffInc/polyn-ruby/README.md

 languages, such as Ruby, Elixir, or Python, enabling you to build services that can communicate regardless of the language you use.

 Rather than defining its own event schema, Polyn uses [Cloud Events](https://github.com/cloudevents/spec) and strictly enforces the event format.
-This means that you can use Polyn to build services that can be used by other services, or natively interact with things such as GCP Cloud Functions.

 ## Installation